-Mattias GreenI am Senor Lecturer in physical oceanography at Bangor University’s School of Ocean Sciences.
-After studies at Gothenburg University, Swede, I moved to Bangor as postdoc and stayed on for a NERC Advanced Fellowship, before moving into my current position.
-My research deals with tides and how tides interact with other parts of the Earth System in the past, present, and future.
+Mattias GreenMatt is a Senor Lecturer in physical oceanography at Bangor University’s School of Ocean Sciences.
+After studies at Gothenburg University, Swede, he moved to Bangor as postdoc and stayed on for a NERC Advanced Fellowship, before moving into his current position.
+His research deals with tides and how tides interact with other parts of the Earth System in the past, present, and future.

 New edition of Ocean Challenge is available for download